1 June 2020

 Encouraging biodiversity at British Sugar

-In addition to this, after the sugar beet harvest from September to February, many birds are attracted to the remaining beet tops for food.
-The Royal Society for the Protection of Birds (RSPB) emphases that UK sugar beet production supports “internationally important populations of pink-footed geese and nationally important populations of stone curlews”.
-It is often “associated with a uniquely high wildlife conservation benefit”.
+It’s not just our factories which have birds as regular visitors, but also the surrounding fields of sugar beet.
+After the sugar beet harvest from September to February, many birds are attracted to the remaining beet tops for food.
+The Royal Society for the Protection of Birds (RSPB) emphases that UK sugar beet production supports “internationally important populations of pink-footed geese and nationally important populations of stone curlews.”
+It is often “associated with a uniquely high wildlife conservation benefit.”

 During autumn and winter, more than a quarter of the world’s population of pink-footed geese feed and forage on sugar beet tops and stubble in eastern England.
-Other species further supported by the crop include the skylark, golden plover, pied wagtail, meadow pipit and various breeds of swan.
+Other species further supported by the crop include the Skylark, Golden Plover, Pied Wagtail, Meadow Pipit, House Martin and various breeds of swan.